xinnyuann/termite/README.md

 ## Future Work

-This fork is at best a quick hack to bypass the mallet/stmt dependencies.
+This fork is at best a quick hack to bypass the mallet/stmt dependencies thanks to all the hard work of [Software Analytics Insight Lab](https://github.com/sailuh/termite).
 The wiki project contains an exhaustive explanation of some of the code functionality to make this hack possible.
-In the future, I intend to remove some of the dead code and functionality that is bypassed of Termite.
+In the future, I intend to remove some of the dead code and functionality to make it work for Python3.

 ## References